harrisshadmany/harrisshadmany.github.io/_posts/2021-07-23-Lecture_One.md

 number = 2021
 ```

 In the above line of code, we've *assigned* the integer 2021 to a variable called "number".
 The way you create a variable in Python is by using the assignment (=) operator.
 To the left of the = operator, we put the **name** of our variable.
 To the right of the = operator, we put the **data** that we want to store in that variable.
+The first line in the program is what we call a "comment" - putting a # in front of a line of code means you can type anything there and Python will ignore it.

 So what can we do with our variable?